PedroACFerreira/File_Sync/README.md

 `python file_sync_simple.py" -s C:/Users/<username>/Desktop/<SourceFolder> -r C:/Users/<username>/Desktop/<ReplicaFolder>" -i 10
  -u Minutes -l C:/Users/<username>/Desktop/logfile.log" --now 1"`

-This will sync the specified folders now and then in 10 minute intevals, and log it to logfile.log.
+This will sync the specified folders now and then in 10 minute intervals, and log it to logfile.log.

 To use the GUI, simply open file_sync_gui.py in a CMD console.